10 cl of Champagne wine

-Perhaps it’s not as famous as the cocktail dedicated to the painter Gian Battista Bellini, but thanks to the sweetness of the strawberries, which in this period begin to be delicious, Rossini deserves all your attention, especially if you are planning a brunch or an elegant seafood dinner.
+Perhaps it’s not as famous as the cocktail dedicated to the painter Gian Battista Bellini, but thanks to the sweetness of the strawberries, which in this period are delicious, Rossini deserves all your attention, especially if you are planning a brunch or an elegant seafood dinner.
 Or if you want a nice and refreshing cocktail for every hour aperitif.

-A little tip when you’re making Rossini: prepare it in advance and big carafes, you’ll spare a lot of time the cocktails will be more balanced, especially if cooled with a single, large piece of ice.
+A little tip when you’re making Rossini: prepare it in advance and giant carafes.
+You’ll spare a lot of time the cocktails will be more balanced, especially if cooled with a single, large piece of ice.

 Rossini cocktail ingredients

 - 10 cl of sparkling wine or Champagne

 How to make the perfect Rossini cocktail